Drinking straw: European Union

 In May 2018, the European Union proposed a directive banning a number of single-use plastic items including straws, cotton buds, cutlery, balloon sticks and drink stirrers, in addition to limiting the use other single-use plastics and extending producer responsibility.
 The EU estimated the plan would avoid 3.4 million tons of carbon emissions, save consumers €6.5 billion, and prevent environmental damage that would cost the equivalent of €22 billion by the year 2030.
 In October 2018, the European Parliament voted to pass the directive with 571 votes for and 53 votes against, and the directive came into effect on 2 July 2021.
 The specificity of the European market is that it prohibits all types of straws made of plastic, whether bio-based or compostable.
 This means that popular straws made of PHA, PBS or PLA for example, are prohibited in this territory.

 New Zealand

 Plastic straws and other single-use plastics were banned in New Zealand on 1 July 2023, with exceptions for disabled people.
-Plastic straws that are added to packaging by machines (such as juice boxes) will be banned on 1 January 2026.
+Plastic straws that are added to packaging by machines (such as juice boxes) were banned on 1 January 2026.

 Taiwan

-Single-use plastic straws banned in government facilities, schools, department stores, shopping malls and fast food restaurants from 1 July 2019.
+Single-use plastic straws were banned in government facilities, schools, department stores, shopping malls and fast food restaurants on 1 July 2019.